Astrophotography stacking for the best images

 40 images were divided into two groups of 20 stacked and then the stacked images combined

-As can be seen the image on the left is much noisier!
+As can be seen the image on the right is much noisier!
 The images have not been post-processed in photoshop as this is a direct comparison.

 It would appear from this test that we shouldn’t combine images into groups and then combine them.
 This idea occurred to me because sometimes I might take 1000 images and one stack will take a long time to complete but if I broke it down to stack each night’s images separately I could then stack them together at the end, saving time.
 It appears from the first test, that this is not going to be such a good idea!